A Digital, Disabled-Centred, Artistic Platform

 When will it happen?

-Locked World will launch towards the end of 2021 and will run for 9 months, with different artworks and events added each month!
+Locked World will launch in 2022 and will run for 9 months, with different artworks and events added each month!

 How do I get involved?

-There will be 2 areas of Locked World where the artwork will grow organically throughout the duration of Locked World.
-In these 2 areas, the audience (that’s you) will be presented with a question or an invitation to respond to in a creative way.
+There will be 1 area of Locked World where the artwork will grow organically throughout the duration of Locked World.
+In this area, the audience (that’s you) will be presented with a question or an invitation to respond to in a creative way.

 There is no requirement to respond, but if you wish to, you will be welcomed to submit a ‘creative contribution’ (this could be in written English, British Sign Language, it could be a video of a movement piece, or an audio recording – as long as it is in a digital format).